 Gutsy Yoga.
 That’s the name of my signature workshops that explores yoga and GI disorders, helping people deal with digestive issues.
-(Note: A GUTSY YOGA workshop will take place at The Namaste Getaway Saturday, June 15.
-Contact Deborah to register, or for details.)
+(Note: A GUTSY YOGA workshop will take place at The Namaste Getaway on June 15.
+Contact Deborah to register.)

 I developed Gutsy Yoga, in part, because of my personal health history.
 And, my solution: Yoga and GI disorders.
 As an adolescent, I had all the testing done.
 Diagnosis: irritable bowel syndrome (IBS).
 Then, as a young adult, I experienced flare-ups whenever I went out to dinner with a certain set of people.
 Can’t say for sure if the trigger was the food, overeating, conversation, or company.